how does liability insurance work

 FAQ

-Document the damage, exchange information with the affected party (without admitting fault), and report the incident to your insurance company immediately.
+Document the damage, exchange details with the injured party (without admitting liability) and report the incident to your insurer immediately.
 They will review the case and initiate the next steps.

-Are my children covered under my liability insurance?
+Are my children covered under my liability insurance as well?

-Yes, children are generally covered under the family plan until the end of their first vocational training (apprenticeship/study).
-The specific age limits and conditions vary depending on the plan.
+Yes, children are generally covered under the family tariff until the end of their first vocational training (apprenticeship/studies).
+The exact age limits and conditions vary depending on the tariff.

-The claims failure coverage kicks in if you suffer damage caused by a third party who does not have their own liability insurance or is unable to pay.
+The claims default cover steps in if you suffer damage caused by a third party, but that person does not have their own liability insurance or cannot pay.
 Your own insurance then covers the costs.

 How often should I review my liability insurance?

-It is advisable to review the contract every three to five years to ensure that coverage amounts and scope of services are still current and fit your life situation.
+It is advisable to review the contract every three to five years to ensure that the sums insured and scope of benefits are still up to date and suit your personal circumstances.

-What is the difference between private liability insurance and household insurance?
+What is the difference between personal liability insurance and contents insurance?

-The private liability insurance covers damages that you cause to other people or their property.
-On the other hand, the household insurance covers damage to your own household items (e.g., caused by fire, water, or burglary).
+Private liability insurance covers damage that you cause to other people or their property.
+Household contents insurance, on the other hand, covers damage to your own household contents (e.g. caused by fire, water, or burglary).

 Subscribe to our newsletter